 Questions asked for these automata are concerned with the existence of bounds on the costs (i.e., counter values).
 The limitedness problem is to decide whether there is a bound such that all accepted words are accepted by a run along which no counter exceeds this bound.
 The universality problem is a special case of the limitedness problem, i.e., the question whether there is a bound such that all words are accepted by a run along which no counter exceeds this bound.
-This problem has been shown decidable for R-automata in [AKY08] using the factorization forest theorem [Sim90].
-Here we show the decidability of the universality problem for R-automata with value copying by reducing it to the universality problem of Rautomata (without copying).
+This problem has been shown decidable for R-automata in [2] using the factorization forest theorem [12].
+Here we show the decidability of the universality problem for R-automata with value copying by reducing it to the universality problem of R-automata (without copying).

-The main idea of the reduction is to replace the copy instructions by resetting and swapping the values.
-We non-deterministically either reset the destination of the copy instruction or swap the values of the involved counters and reset the source of the copy instruction.
-There is a mechanism which ensures that the number of such resets is bounded along the lifetime of each value, i.e., from the beginning (a reset) of a value until its end (the next reset or overwrite by a copy).
-By this, we can decrease the cost only by a constant ratio.
+The main idea of the reduction is to replace the copy instructions by resetting and swapping the counter values.
+We reset the counter into which a value should be copied and then we non-deterministically choose whether we swap the values of the involved counters.
+This allows us to choose in which of these two counters we keep the value accumulated so far.
+There is a mechanism which ensures that the number of such resets along the lifetime of each value, i.e., from the beginning (a reset) of a value until its end (the next reset or overwrite by a copy), is bounded by the number of the counters.
+By this, we can decrease the cost of each word only by a constant ratio.

-The motivation for this particular class of counter automata comes from the sampled semantics of timed automata [KP05,AKY07].
-A sampled semantics given by a sampling rate $\epsilon = 1/f$ for some positive integer f allows time to pass only in steps equal to multiples of ε .
+The motivation for this particular class of counter automata comes from the sampled semantics of timed automata [10,1].
+A sampled semantics given by a sampling rate $\epsilon = 1/f$ for some positive integer f allows time to pass only in steps equal to multiples of $\epsilon$ .
 The number of different clock valuations within one clock region (a bounded set of valuations) for a pair of clocks corresponds to a counter.
-It is finite for any ε while infinite in the standard (dense time) semantics of timed automata.
+It is finite for any $\epsilon$ while infinite in the standard (dense time) semantics of timed automata.
 Timed automata can generate runs along which clocks are forced to take different values from the same clock region.
 This is done by forcing a pair of clocks to increase/decrease their difference (an increment of a counter), keep exactly the same difference (a counter is left unchanged), forget about the previous difference (a counter reset), or assume the difference of some other clock pair (a counter copy).

 Related work.
-Different proofs of the decidability of the limitedness problem for distance automata are reported in [Has90,Leu91,Sim94].
-The last of these results [Sim94] is based on the factorization forest theorem [Sim90,Col07,Kuf08].
-Distance automata were extended in [Kir04,Kir05] with additional counters which can be reset following a hierarchical discipline resembling parity acceptance conditions.
-Rautomata form a superclass of this extension.
-Universality of a similar type of automata for tree languages is studied in [CL08] study universality of a similar type of automata for tree languages.
-B-automata [BC06] contain counters which can be incremented and reset in the same way as in R-automata, but they accept infinite words such that the counters are bounded along an infinite accepting computation.
+Different proofs of the decidability of the limitedness problem for distance automata are reported in [7,11,13].
+The last of these results [13] is based on the factorization forest theorem [12,5].Distance automata were extended in [8,9] with additional counters which can be reset following a hierarchical discipline resembling parity acceptance conditions.
+R-automata form a superclass of this extension.
+Universality of a similar type of automata for tree languages is studied in [4].
+Bautomata [3] contain counters which can be incremented and reset in the same way as in R-automata, but they accept infinite words such that the counters are bounded along an infinite accepting computation.
 The main result is that B-automata can be complemented.